chhsinnovation/chhsinnovation.github.io/src/site/docs/desktop-install.md

 cd Documents
 ```

-Let's use git's `clone` tool to download the repository.
+Now that we're in the *Documents* folder (or whatever folder you chose), let's use git's `clone` tool to download the repository.
 This example will download Don's fork of the code.

 ``` shell
 git clone https://github.com/mealordon/chhsinnovation.github.io.git